v-achev/protein-tracker/README.md

+# Protein Tracker API

+Under development!
-# Protein Tracker API based on Lumen
+The RESTfull API is based on Lumen framework 7.1.

 ## License